Shell in $7.25-billion deal to sell oil sands assets to Canadian Natural

 Shell says it would remain the operator of the project’s Scotford upgrader and Quest carbon capture and storage project.
 Canadian Natural would be expected to operate Athabasca’s upstream mining assets.

-Shell says the deal is worth approximately $8.5 billion, comprised of $5.4 billion in cash plus around 98 million Canadian Natural shares currently valued at $3.1 billion.
+Shell says the deal is worth approximately $8.5 billion ($11.1-billion Canadian), comprised of $5.4 billion in cash plus around 98 million Canadian Natural shares currently valued at $3.1 billion.

 Under the second agreement, which is also subject to regulatory approvals, Shell and Canadian Natural will jointly acquire and own Marathon Oil Canada Corp., which holds a 20 per cent interest in the Athabasca Oil Sands Project, for $1.25 billion each.